The following are questions that new and transfer students frequently ask about Wheaton and New Student Orientation and Move-In.

 Remember that FYSs do not require any previous experience or expertise; they are meant to be a general introduction to Wheaton academics.
 Regardless of what department your FYS professor is from, they can help you explore new interests in college and help you with your academics for your first year.

 Each class at college requires a lot more time outside of the classroom than your high school classes required.
-4 courses is the normal course load at Wheaton and most students feel that this is a rigorous amount of academic work.
+A 4 course class schedule is the normal course load at Wheaton and most students feel that this is a rigorous amount of academic work.
 It is advisable to take the standard course load your first semester before trying to take additional courses (overloading).
 Your preceptors can help you to design a schedule which will be challenging enough and will still give you a chance to explore all of the extra-curricular activities Wheaton has to offer.